stone-payments/stoneco-guidelines/qa_testing/cucumber/README.md

 If you need to extract reports from tests executed, Cucumber can report results in different formats using formatters plugins (Pretty, HTML, JSON, Progress, Usage JUnit and Rerun).
 Plugins can be consulted [here](https://cucumber.io/docs/reference#reports).

 For continuous integration, there are some plugins as [this](https://plugins.jenkins.io/cucumber-reports) one for Jenkins.
-It is interesting to automate Cucumber tests and can have a historical report from executions.
+It is interesting to automate Cucumber tests and have a historical report from executions.

 ___